 Polo is a tiny city located in the state of Missouri.
-With a population of 509 people and just one neighborhood, Polo is the 414th largest community in Missouri.
-Much of the housing stock in Polo was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 508 people and just one neighborhood, Polo is the 414th largest community in Missouri.
+Polo has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Polo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Polo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Polo are a mix of both white- and blue-collar jobs.
 Overall, Polo is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Polo who work in sales jobs (15.38%), management occupations (10.86%), and office and administrative support (9.95%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Polo has relatively fewer families with younger children, and/or college students.
 Combined, this makes Polo a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.